 Hans Zimmerman (b.1702), yet another notable namesake, arrived in Philadelphia in 1732 aboard the “Pink Plaisance” and settled in Berks County.
 Nearly all of his grandchildren were Revolutionary War veterans, meaning that they were Lutherans or Protestant Reformed rather than Anabaptists, who generally are pacifists.

-If any Zimmerman ancestors could be connected to us, it would begin with Hans Michael (d.
-1740).
-[He should not be confused with Michael (1705-1741) who married Anna Elizabeth Dotterer (1709-1741) who also had a Michael, Jr., Anna Elizabeth, Veronica, and a George, although some birth dates are very similar.]
-According to Cockley, the Michael Zimmerman family Bible in Stoystown, Quemahoning Township, contains Hans Michael’s descendants (7).
+If any Somerset County Zimmerman ancestors are connected to us, it is Johannes “Hans” Michael (1706-1741) who emigrated from Germany to Montgomery County in 1753, married Anna Elizabeth Dodderer (1709-1779) in 1730, and parented Hans Michael, Jr. (1732-1802) Proof, according to Cockley, is the Michael Zimmerman family Bible in Stoystown, Quemahoning Township, which contains many of Hans Michael’s descendants (7).
 The writing by Jacob Brant on the research of Harvey J. Zimmerman confirms what we are about to say (4).
-As we indicated earlier, our Zimmermans resided in Quemahoning Township and are buried in Stoystown.
-Hans Michael lived in Germany married a woman named Anna, who bore two sons, [Johannes] Michael (1732-1802) and George (b.1740) and three daughters, Veronica (b.1734), Catherine (1736), and Elizabeth (b.1738).
-[Johannes] Michael was born in Germany but sailed from Rotterdam to America aboard the “Edinburgh,” arriving in Philadelphia in mid September 1753.
+As we indicated earlier, our Zimmermans resided in Quemahoning Township and are buried both in the IOOF Cemetery in Stoystown and on the Zimmerman family farm nearby.
+Hans Michael’s father Andreas c.1680-1740) lived in Germany his entire adult life with wife Anna Freyburger.
+Their son was our Johannes “Hans” Michael mentioned above.
+He and Anna Elizabeth had two surviving sons and eight.
+Son [Johannes] Michael was born in Germany in 1732 but sailed from Rotterdam to America aboard the ship Edinburgh, arriving in Philadelphia in mid September 1753.
 He was just 21.
-He married Maria Magdelena Sauter in 1756, according to the records at the First Reformed Church in Lancaster, and she bore eight daughters Catherine (1757), Elizabeth (1759), and Catherine Elizabeth (1761), Magdelena (1765), Eva (1772 and died in infancy), a second Eva (1774), and Christina (1780).and three sons, Michael, Jr.(1763-1823), Jacob (1768), and John Adam (1777).
+He married Maria Magdelena Sauter in 1756, according to the records at the First Reformed Church in Lancaster, and she bore five surviving daughters Catherine (1757), Elizabeth (1759), and Catherine Elizabeth (1761), Magdelena (1765), Eva (1774) and three sons, Michael, Jr.(1763-1823), Jacob (1768), and John Adam (1777).
 This gets interesting because of the duplication of names.
 Sometimes in those days Parents would reuse names after the demise of children, either in honor of the dead, as a way of moving on with their lives, or because they truly liked a particular name.
 Sometimes, I imagine, all three reasons.
-Furthermore, Catherine Elizabeth later married a Michael Kimmel, the same surname as our Michael, Jr.’s wife, Elizabeth Kimmel (1766-1823).
+Furthermore, we believe, Catherine Elizabeth later married a Michael Kimmel, the same surname as our Michael, Jr.’s wife, Elizabeth Kimmel (1766-1823).
 Were these Kimmel’s brother and sister?
+A grandson John H. Zimmerman married a Susan Zimmerman, probably a cousin.
+Oftentimes, the marital pickings were scare on the frontier.
 Catherine and Michael’s 305 acre farm was located adjacent to her parents’ estate.
-Also, notice the duplication of first names.

 [Johannes] Michael had purchased 100 acres in Windsor Township, York County, under the patent name “Buck’s Park,” the year before Michael, Jr., was born.
 His name appears on the constitution of the Union Reformed & Lutheran congregation at Canadochly where his children had been baptized.
 They apparently lived in that community happily for twenty years, but in 1784, the year of the Ft.
 Stanwix Treaty and the opening of Western Pennsylvania to settlers, they moved to Quemahoning, Somerset County, like so many other of our German and English ancestors.
 Ben Franklin and the State and Continental legislatures had come up with a plan to pay their Revolutionary War veterans in lands beyond the Alleghenies.
 Many of the Zimmermans above accepted this free land, while others traded for or purchased it outright.
 [Johannes] Michael was a veteran, according to his grave marker in the family cemetery on the homestead farm (Brant 4).
 That farm, located about three miles west of Stoystown, consisted of 424 acres and was patented under the name “Richland.”